Whitaker may have violated group’s tax-exempt status

 Whitaker's foundation was initially formed and then primarily supported with funds from another organization called Donor's Trust.
 That group is a nonprofit built to give conservative and libertarian philanthropists "any level of privacy they want," according to its marketing materials.

-A FACT spokesman declined to provide any details on donors or any on-the-record response to other questions.
-There was no immediate reply to a request for comment from Whitaker made through the Justice Department.
+A FACT spokesperson declined to provide any details on donors or anyone for an on-the-record interview.
+There was no reply to a request for comment from Whitaker made through the Justice Department.

 Though 501c3 groups can legally withhold the identity of their contributors and generally do so, there may be a distinct irony when a group dedicated to transparency keeps its funding sources in the shadows.